How Much Does a Fire Sprinkler System Cost?

 Other Factors to Consider That Impact Cost

-Your sprinkler installation cost in Maryland, Virginia, or Washington, DC may vary based on these factors:
+Your sprinkler installation cost in Michigan may vary based on these factors:

 - Pipe material: Plastic is the most affordable type of piping.
 Use it wherever possible to keep costs down.
 In some places, such as the garage or unfinished basement, you may need more expensive copper piping, which will increase the installation cost.

 - System features: Most businesses have access to the municipal water supply.
-This may require you to install a backflow preventer, especially if your system runs on an antifreeze solution.
 On the other hand, if your building gets water from a well or another private water source, your sprinkler system may require a water storage tank and booster pump.
 These features add to the overall installation cost.

 - System design: Most fire sprinklers use standalone pipes with a dedicated water supply.
 Others are multipurpose, meaning they combine pipes for domestic use and the fire sprinklers.
 A standalone system usually costs more than a multipurpose one, at least when installed in new construction projects.